Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: A minimalist Galaxy model with gas

 In our hybrid model, the Galaxy is approximated by a four-component system: 1) a dark matter (DM) host halo; 2) a central stellar bulge; 3) a thin stellar disc; 4) a cold gas disc.
 The relevant properties of each of these components (mass, structural parameters) are summarised in Tab.~\ref{t:comp}.
 This model is referred to as the `isolated hybrid' model.

-To simulate the impulsive interaction between the Galaxy and Sgr, we follow the approach used in our previous work: Sgr is approximated by a heavy ($M = 2 \times 10^{10}$ \Msun) point mass moving with high speed ($V \approx 330$~\kms) along a hyperbolic orbit that crosses the galaxy's plane at $R \approx 18$~kpc from the galaxy's centre.
+To simulate the impulsive interaction between the Galaxy and an external perturber (a proxy for the Sagittarius dwarf; Sgr), we follow the approach used in our previous work.
+In brief, Sgr is approximated by a heavy ($M = 2 \times 10^{10}$ \Msun) point mass moving with high speed ($V \approx 330$~\kms) along a hyperbolic orbit that crosses the galactic plane at $R \approx 18$~kpc from the galaxy's centre.
 The simulation of the Galaxy-Sgr interaction is referred to as the `interaction hybrid' model, to distinguish it from our earlier `interaction N-body' model \citepalias{bla21e}.